 This tumor-specific methylation pattern can be used to detect specifically cell-free DNA shed into the blood stream by tumor cells.
-Detection of colorectal cancer-derived DNA in blood plasma using the Septin9 methylation biomarker has been demonstrated in multiple case control studies with CRC patients and colonoscopy-verified negative controls to be a reliable indicator of the presence of colorectal cancer2-4.
+Detection of colorectal cancer-derived DNA in blood plasma using the Septin9 methylation biomarker has been demonstrated in multiple case control studies.

 The gene SEPT9 codes for the Septin9 protein, a member of a conserved family of GTP-binding proteins.
 Septins are multifunctional proteins, involved in vesicle trafficking, apoptosis, cytoskeletal remodelling, infection, neurodegeneration, neoplasia (i. e. cancer), among other important cellular processes.

-More information about our Septin9 biomarker assay Epi proColon® can be found here.
+More information about our Septin9 biomarker assay Epi proColon® can be found here or HCCBloodTest for cirrhotic liver surveillance blood test.

 - Model, F., et al. Identification and validation of colorectal neoplasia-specific methylation markers for accurate classification of disease.
 Mol Cancer Res 5, 153–163 (2007)